My recipes → Your inbox. Sign up today!

 Instructions

-• Roll about 1 tbsp. of the dough between your palms to form a small bowl.
+• Roll about one tablespoon of the dough between your palms to form a small ball.
 Place on a plate or rimmed baking sheet that has been lined with parchment paper (or sprayed with cooking spray) and freeze for one hour.
 Enjoy!

 Dani Spies is the founder and host of Clean & Delicious; a weekly cooking show on YouTube and a healthy eating blog that celebrates real, whole foods!
 She takes a holistic approach to health and wellness and is loved for her approachable, down to earth style both in and out of the kitchen.